Sunderland relegated, Vardy makes Leicester safe - Nigeria Today

 Hull’s draw at Southampton left Marco Silva’s side three points clear of danger, ahead of third-bottom Swansea City’s trip to Manchester United on Sunday.

-After a forgettable encounter at St Mary’s, Southampton were awarded a penalty at the death when Alfred N’Diaye was penalised for holding Maya Yoshida.
+After a forgettable encounter at St Mary’s, Southampton were awarded a penalty at the death after Alfred N’Diaye was penalised for holding Maya Yoshida.

 Tadic drilled his spot-kick towards the bottom-right corner, but Jakupovic plunged low to his left to turn the ball away and condemn Sunderland to the drop.